oneTRANSPORT/android-one-transport-sdk/extras/documentation/retrievers.md

 Retriever API
 =============

-Current feed data from oneTransport is made available through retriever objects that wrap HTTPS GET requests to the CSE.
+Current feed data from oneTRANSPORT is made available through retriever objects that wrap HTTPS GET requests to the CSE.
 These can be synchronous or asynchronous, with the async version using an AsyncTaskLoader to manage the background thread for you.